Table of Contents

 In order to be able to decipher right from wrong and whether something or someone is emitting pleasant or distressing vibrations, spiritual practice is necessary.
 By doing spiritual practice as per the 6 basic principles, one is able to choose a lifestyle devoid of negative energy influences and lead a sattvik (spiritually pure, positive) life.

-Message to our readers from SSRF Saints His Holiness Cyriaque Vallee and Her Holiness Yoya Vallee.
+Message to our readers from Sadguru Cyriaque Vallee and Mrs Yoya Vallee.

 The spiritual aspect is much more important than modelling.
 Spiritual practice helps us to experience happiness from inside and live a much better life overall.

-H.H.
-Yoya Vallee: Once I was doing one fashion show in Paris and I had to wear black clothes.
-It looked quiet negative and I was not feeling pleasant.
-After the show I felt like I was a different person.
-Later I realized how much I was affected negatively in the fashion show and it took me a few hours to come back to a normal state.
+Mrs Yoya Vallee : Once I was doing one fashion show in Paris and I had to wear black clothes.
+It looked quite negative and I was not feeling pleasant.
+After the show, I felt like I was a different person.
+Later, I realized how much I was affected negatively in the fashion show and it took me a few hours to come back to a normal state.

 Before starting spiritual practice I wanted to be famous and had ego about it.
 (I started spiritual practice in 1998 when I was modelling.)
 After I stopped modelling, it took me some time to reduce this feeling and realize that modelling was not bringing me happiness.
 Spiritual practice gives me Bliss which is far superior to happiness.